fragaria/website/_posts/2018/2018-09-03-building-a-simple-company-website-the-hard-way-typography-intro.md

 * Use *low number of fonts*.
 In most cases, two fonts shall suffice (body + headings).
 When adding a new font, always ask yourself: is that really necessary?
 Remember that there are various means of adding emphasis to your text.
-Different fonts should be considered a last resort.
+Different fonts should be considered as a last resort.

 ## Line length